Can you use Euros In Croatia? What money do I take to Croatia? All of these questions and more are answered in this guide to Croatian Currency.

 If you’re paying the bill by card, you won’t find the facility to leave a tip this way, so you would have to leave cash on the table for the waiter instead.

-5, 10, 20, 50, 100, 200, 500, and 1,000 – although I have never seen a 5!
+5, 10, 20, 50, 100, 200, 500 – although I have not yet seen a 5oo in Croatia!

-Croatian coins come in
+Croatian euro coins come in eight denominations:

-Where To Get Kunas
+Where To Get Euros In Croatia

 Exchanging money in Croatia is very easy; you can withdraw cash from ATMs or at one of the many money exchange points which are located all over the country.
 You’ll find them in city centers and shopping malls.